bkulczyk/parishdb/README.md

 -   **Smart Addressing**: The app employs a smart addressing technique that combines street and number to determine the next or previous address/place.
 Additionally, leading zeros are added to numbers in addresses for proper sequencing.
 For example, 1/1 is recorded as 001/001.

+-   **Age Calculation**: The app incorporates an age calculation feature based on birth dates.
+By subtracting the birth date from the current date, the app automatically calculates the age in years.
+This functionality is also applicable in cases of death, where the app can display the age at the time of passing.

 ## Technology Stack

 The app is built using the following technologies and gems: